dsa-ou/m269-installer/README.md

 2. Go to your M269 folder by entering `cd <M269 folder path>`, e.g. `cd ~/OU/m269-24j`.

-3. Run the installation script as follows, ignoring messages about the `cp` command or about a file being copied onto itself:
+3. Run the installation script with an extra space and period after the command, compared to step 5 in Section 2:
    - **Windows**: `.\install.ps1 .`
    - **Unix**: `./install.sh .`

-   **Note**: there's an extra space and period after the command, compared to step 5 in Section 2.

 4. Close the PowerShell or terminal you opened in step 1.